tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

 **No**, because
  * the JNI specification suggests to not have your native code run for extended periods of time before calling `Release<PrimitiveType>Array*`, and the implementation assumes that this is.
 So this situation should not happen too often (hopefully).
  * implementations also assume that the amount of locked objects is small.
- * particularly G1 tries to avoid this situation by actually allowing additional allocation exceeding young gen size - that is I believe the reason for the different behavior between G1 and other collectors in the non-compliant code tested there - to alleviate this problem a bit, i.e. keep other threads running for a just bit more in the hope that the native code completes during that time.
-The option `-XX:GCLockerEdenExpansionPercent` controls this amount.
-Of course this is a tradeoff as well and may cause other issues.

 **Yes**, because there may still be stalls of the entire application waiting for the GCLocker.

-**And** there are issues where the current implementation of the GCLocker mechanism causes VM failures like discussed in [JDK-8192647](https://bugs.openjdk.java.net/browse/JDK-8192647).
+(And there are issues where the current implementation of the GCLocker mechanism causes VM failures like discussed in [JDK-8192647](https://bugs.openjdk.java.net/browse/JDK-8192647).)

 Since the specification only requires memory management to keep this objects in place (if not copying or preventing garbage collection), the options are about keeping the Java objects that need to stay in place in place, and freeing the space surrounding them for subsequent allocation in different granularities.